zaveta/Anime-Recommendation-System/Readme.txt

+# Anime Recommendation System
+## Using MyAnimelist Anime Dataset

+This system, using user ratings, recommends animes similar to the ones that the user likes.

 Context
 This data set contains information on user preference data from 73,516 users on 12,294 anime.
 Each user is able to add anime to their completed list and give it a rating and this data set is a compilation of those ratings.